How to manage 2 or more children with car seats in a taxi

 These are all options that are designed to be lightweight and portable.
 You can even stow them away in strollers with larger baskets.

-3. Get creative with your second car seat
+3. Get a lightweight and portable second car seat

 An amazingly portable option is the Urban Kanga folding car seat, which is certified to European crash test standards.
 The Urban Kanga is the perfect travel solution that reduces space and makes it easy to carry along with you wherever you go.
 It is suitable for children 9 months to 4 years old (or 9-18kg) and can be easily installed with a three-point seat belt.
 This clever guy can fit in the basket of some larger strollers or hang from the handlebars in its provides carry bag.